MicrosoftDocs/power-platform/power-virtual-agents/advanced-clu-integration.md

 # Create bots with Azure Language Understanding

-Cognitive language understanding (CLU) model integration lets users use their CLU models with PVA projects.
-For bots created with this capability, bot creators can now access existing CLU model intents and entities directly in PVA.
+Cognitive language understanding (CLU) model integration lets users use their CLU models with Power Virtual Agents projects.
+For bots created with this capability, bot creators can now access existing CLU model intents and entities directly in Power Virtual Agents.
 [Azure Language Studio](/azure/cognitive-services/language-service/overview) is a cloud-based service from Azure Cognitive Service for Language, providing users with natural language processing (NLP) features for analyzing conversational text.
 For more information, see [Conversational Language Understanding](/azure/cognitive-services/language-service/conversational-language-understanding/overview).

-With this new capability, PVA users can now CLU intents to trigger PVA dialogs in the same way as PVA [utterance triggers](advanced-hand-off.md).
-Entities imported from the CLU model appear in PVA on the [Entities](advanced-entities-slot-filling.md) page.
-Bot creators can add new [question nodes](authoring-create-edit-topics.md) in a PVA topic and select available entities and intents from the imported CLU model.
-CLU entities are bound to equivalent PVA objects.
+With this new capability, Power Virtual Agents users can now CLU intents to trigger bot dialogs in the same way as Power Virtual Agents [utterance triggers](advanced-hand-off.md).
+Entities imported from the CLU model appear on the Power Virtual Agents [Entities](advanced-entities-slot-filling.md) page.
+Bot creators can add new [question nodes](authoring-create-edit-topics.md) in a topic and select available entities and intents from the imported CLU model.
+CLU entities are bound to equivalent Power Virtual Agents objects.
 Users specify the name, the data type, and the [JSON structure](advanced-clu-entity-registration.md) of a custom data type, if desired for each entity.

 > [!NOTE]
-> For existing bots that you want to take advantage of CLU integration, you'll need to map the CLU model to PVA, then you can update the bot’s trigger phrases to bind each topic to a corresponding CLU intent.
-You can also manually manage the relationship between the CLU model and PVA.
+> For existing bots that you want to take advantage of CLU integration, you'll need to map the CLU model to Power Virtual Agents, then you can update the bot’s trigger phrases to bind each topic to a corresponding CLU intent.
+You can also manually manage the relationship between the CLU model and Power Virtual Agents.

 ## Prerequisites